carlocardella/vscode-TextToolbox/README.md

 The marketplace has a number of great extensions for text manipulation, I installed a few of them to cover the entire range of actions I normally use, unfortunately that means there is some overlapping between them, basically the same action is contributed by multiple extensions (case conversion, for example).
 That is what motivated me to build this extension: I like the idea to have a single extension for all those operations and without duplicates; plus, it is a good pastime 😊.

+Please open an issue to leave a comment, report a bug, request a feature etc... (you know the drill).

 ## Current list of commands

 * Uppercase